Polymer-Agent: Large Language Model Agent for Polymer Design: Methods

-In recent years, applications of Transformers\cite{vaswani_attention_2017} have advanced significantly in natural language processing (NLP) and AI for science.
-Transformer-based models have emerged for molecule property predictions, processing reactions, and as a structure-agnostic model for text string representation in SMILES-BERT\cite{wang_smiles-bert_2019}, ChemBERTa\cite{chithrananda_chemberta_2020}, Molecular Transformer\cite{schwaller_molecular_2019}, Moformer\cite{cao_moformer_2023}, PolyRetro \cite{agarwal_polyretro_2025}, MOFGPT\cite{badrinarayanan_mofgpt_2025}.
-TransPolymer\cite{xu_transpolymer_2023} is a transformer-based language model for polymer property predictions, reaching test R² of 0.92-0.93 in the polymer properties of bulk bandgap, 0.69 in electric conductivity, 0.32 in p-type polymer OPV power conversion efficiency, 0.91 in electron affinity, 0.76 in dielectric constant.
-The RoBERTa\cite{liu_roberta_2019} based transformer model uses polymer SMILES\cite{weininger_smiles_1988} as sequences of polymer repeating units and structural descriptors.
-The chemically aware tokenizer of the model tokenizes the SMILES as input to the TransPolymer.
-Bond angles, chain configuration, bond length, and electronic stability of the polymer are expected to be learned implicitly by the model.
-For our work, we fine-tune the pretrained model on polymer datasets (table \ref{fig:downstream-datasets}) of electron affinity, bulk bandgap, p-type polymer OPV power conversion efficiency, electric conductivity, and dielectric constant for the polymer property regressor head, as mentioned in the TransPolymer's repository (\url{https://github.com/ChangwenXu98/TransPolymer.git}).
+For the prediction component of our work, we fine-tune the pretrained model on polymer datasets (table \ref{fig:downstream-datasets}) of electron affinity, bulk bandgap, p-type polymer OPV power conversion efficiency, electric conductivity, and dielectric constant for the polymer property regressor head, as mentioned in the TransPolymer's repository (\url{https://github.com/ChangwenXu98/TransPolymer.git}).
 Generative models can also be used to generate and search the chemical latent space in large amounts of molecular data, and hence create large synthetic databases like PolyInfo\cite{ishii_nims_2024}, PI1M\cite{doi:10.1021/acs.jcim.0c00726}, Polymer Genome\cite{kim_polymer_2018}, which are datasets or web-based user interfaces for one-time search in the synthetic latent spaces.
 These works have significantly accelerated the data-intensive pretraining of chemically aware models.
 However, these generative models do not focus on the synthetic feasibility of common reactants available in wet labs.\cite{kim_open_2023} Molecule Chef model \cite{bradshaw_model_2019} introduces de novo design (DND) for searching molecules with target property values, along with maintaining the brittle SMILES to remain valid molecules.
-Bradshaw et al. suggest Molecule Chef as a generative model with two components: (1) a decoder from a continuous latent space mapped to a set of easily procurable reactants \url{https://www.emolecules.com/}, (2) a reaction predictor model to map reactants to semantically valid molecules.
-Open Macromolecule Genome \cite{kim_open_2023} utilized the Molecule Chef generative model to demonstrate property targeting by augmenting log P estimations\cite{wildman_prediction_1999}, thereby providing relevant databases with constitutional repeating units (CRUs).
+Bradshaw et al. suggest Molecule Chef as a generative model with two components: (1) a decoder from a continuous latent space mapped to a set of easily procurable reactants (\url{https://www.emolecules.com/}) in the paper's implementation as Open Macromolecular Genome\cite{kim_open_2023}, (2) a reaction predictor model to map reactants to semantically valid molecules.
+Open Macromolecule Genome utilized the Molecule Chef generative model to demonstrate property targeting by augmenting log P estimations\cite{wildman_prediction_1999}, thereby providing relevant databases with constitutional repeating units (CRUs).
 The databases are publicly hosted at \url{https://github.com/TheJacksonLab/OpenMacromolecularGenome}.
-This database is extended to properties mentioned in the table \ref{fig:downstream-datasets} using TransPolymer predictor to maintain a large synthetically accessible and semantically aligned database.